Xmorelle/webpage/index.md

 ### About me

 I am an enthousiastic post-doctoral researcher focusing on the mechanics of soft polymer networks.
-I have completed a PhD thesis in Materials Science in the group of Pr.
-Thomas Pardoen at UCLouvain in Belgium.
-Then, I have pursued a post-doctoral stay in the group of Pr.
-Zhigang Suo at Harvard University in the field of Soft Active Materials for two years.
-I am now working in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with Pr.
-Costantino Creton and Pr.
-Matteo Ciccotti.
+I have completed a PhD thesis in Materials Science in the group of _Pr.
+Thomas Pardoen_ at UCLouvain in Belgium.
+Then, I have pursued a post-doctoral stay in the group of _Pr.
+Zhigang Suo_ at Harvard University in the field of Soft Active Materials for two years.
+I am now working in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with _Pr.
+Costantino Creton_ and _Pr.
+Matteo Ciccotti_.

 To learn more details on my backgroung, have a look at my [CV](/DownloadableFiles/CV_XavierMORELLE_march2020.pdf).